GPrathap/REST_API_in_C/README.md

 	  git clone https://github.com/GPrathap/REST_API_in_C.git

 2).
-Change these properties in endpointConfig.txt in bin directory
+Change these properties in endpointConfig.txt in conf directory

     CGI_BIN
  	Change this to your Apache HTTP server CGI_BIN location